Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

 Machine (VM) on your computer and the VM will use the Ubuntu GNU/Linux operating system.

-__Note:__ We only officially support developing with VirtualBox.
-While VMWare should work, we offer no guarantees at this time.
-Please try and make sure that you only have one installed / running at a time though as trying to have both running can cause issues.
+__Note:__ We only officially support and test development using VirtualBox.
+The instructions below are for VirtualBox.
+While alternatively using VMWare should work, we have not tested this, and do not provide these instructions.
+Note that some developers have had problems if they have both VirtualBox and VMWare installed on their machine.
+If you have problems, we suggest shutting down the VMWare VMs, or stopping the VMWare services, or uninstalling VMWare.

 1. To develop with a Virtual Machine (VM), your computer should have at least 8GB of RAM and a 64-bit host OS.
 AMD-V or Intel VT-x are